-The Pil & Bue development includes the Pil and Bue oil discoveries in production license PL586, located in blocks 6406 / 11 and 12 of the Norwegian North Sea.
+The Fenja oil and gas field, previously known as Pil & Bue development, includes the Pil and Bue oil discoveries in production license PL586, located in blocks 6406 / 11 and 12 of the Norwegian North Sea.

 The Pil discovery was made in March 2014 with the drilling of the 6406 / 12-3 S exploration well, which encountered a 226m hydrocarbon column in the Jurassic reservoir rock of the Rogn Formation, comprising 92m of gas and 134m of oil.

-A drill stem test (DST) was conducted on the well, which flowed at the rate of 6,710 barrels of oil a day (bopd).
+A drill stem test (DST) was conducted on the well, which flowed at a rate of 6,710 barrels of oil a day (bopd).

 The Bue discovery was made with the drilling of the 6406 / 12-3 A exploration well in June 2014, which was drilled to a depth of 3,656.5m.
 The well encountered an 18m hydrocarbon column in reservoir rocks of the Rogn formation.